Select Page

 tCO2-e = tonnes of carbon dioxide equivalents

-2024/25 Mid-year Greenhouse Gas Report
+2024/25 Greenhouse Gas Annual Report

 Operating efficiently

 We continue to progress toward a more business-wide approach to emissions reduction through business efficiencies, including monitoring and analysing the performance of our systems and data analytics.
+This includes embedding our net-zero priorities and climate change adaption into all our new and ongoing projects.

-This infiltration puts pressure on our pump stations and treatment plants, leading to increased electricity usage and greenhouse gas emissions.
+Our focus continues on ongoing major works aimed at reducing stormwater and groundwater infiltration in the sewer network.
+This infiltration places increased pressure on our pump stations and treatment plants, leading to increased electricity usage and greenhouse gas emissions.
 Planning is underway to modify sewers in several sewerage systems to address this issue.

 For information on our performance over the last financial year, see our report below: